 But the primary open challenge for the effective complementation of the RAS control framework that has been delineated in this article is the effective and efficient resolution of the RAS performance control problem.
-Any pertinent solution to this new RAS control problem must integrate all of the existing results of the corresponding logical control theory and remain computationally tractable.
-It must also account for all of the stochasticities that are encountered in the underlying application domains and remain robust to these stochasticities.
-Chapter 6 of [47] shows how (some variations of) the resulting scheduling problem can be formulated, in principle, using the fundamental modeling frameworks of Markov decision processes (MDP) and stochastic dynamic programming (DP) [3].
-This analysis has also shown how the operating logic of the applied DAP can be effectively integrated in the problem formulation, and the synergies that are developed by this integration, since the resulting MDP problem belongs to an MDP subclass with a rich theory and powerful solution algorithms.
-But it is also true that the enumerative nature of the optimal MDP/ scheduling policy with respect to the underlying state space renders challenging (usually intractable) even the description of such a policy, let alone its computation.
-A solution to these computational challenges can be pursued in the context of the rather fledgling area of approximate DP (ADP) [4], [41].
-ADP has shown significant potential for providing powerful and structured approximations to the optimal policy in many DP applications, but, at the same time, the effective customization of the more generic ideas offered by this theory to a particular application context require substantial methodological as well as contextual insights and extensive tuning through empirical experimentation.
+Any pertinent solution to this new RAS control problem must integrate all the existing results of the corresponding logical control theory and remain computationally tractable.
+It must also account for all the stochasticities that are encountered in the underlying application domains, and remain robust to these stochasticities.
+Chapter 6 of [47] have shown how (some variations of) the resulting scheduling problem can be formulated, in principle, using the fundamental modeling frameworks of Markov Decision Processes (MDP) and Stochastic Dynamic Programming (DP) [3].
+This analysis has also shown how the operating logic of the applied DAP can be effectively integrated in the problem formulation, and the synergies that are developed by this integration, since the resulting MDP problem belongs to an MDP sub-class with a rich theory and powerful solution algorithms.
+But it is also true that the enumerative nature of the optimal MDP / scheduling policy w.r.t. the underlying state space renders challenging (usually intractable) even the description of such a policy, let alone its computation.
+A solution to these computational challenges can be pursued in the context of the rather fledgling area of Approximate Dynamic Programming (ADP) [4], [41].
+ADP has shown significant potential for providing powerful and structured approximations to the optimal policy in many DP applications, but, at the same time, the effective customization of the more generic ideas offered by this theory to a particular application context requires substantial methodological as well as contextual insights, and extensive "tuning" through empirical experimentation.
 Some very recent developments that seek to customize a version of the current ADP theory to the aforementioned RAS scheduling problem, and seem to hold particular promise regarding their ability to provide an effective balance between the computational tractability and the operational efficiency of the derived solutions, are presented in [31].
 But definitely much more work is needed in this particular direction.

-Finally, as the presented RAS theory grows and strengthens its methodology along the lines indicated in the previous paragraphs, additional efforts must be made toward the development of the human capital and of the technological and computational base that will enable the constructive migration of this theory to the future engineering practice.
-This endeavor certainly involves the eventual undertaking of some pilot largescale applications that will highlight the technical strength of the theory and the competitive advantage that can be supported by it.
+Finally, as the presented RAS theory grows and strengthens its methodology along the lines indicated in the previous paragraphs, additional endeavor must be expended towards the development of the human capital and of the technological and computational base that will enable the constructive migration of this theory to the future engineering practice.
+This endeavor certainly involves the eventual undertaking of some "pilot" large-scale applications that will highlight the technical strength of the theory and the competitive advantage that can be supported by it.
 But even more importantly, it must also seek the effective integration of the existing and the emerging results into the relevant engineering curricula, and the organization of these results in a series of computational platforms that will enable their robust and expedient utilization by the field engineers.
 In fact, this last activity can be part of a broader initiative concerning the further promotion of DES theory and of the emerging formal methods in the engineering curriculum and practice.
-It is expected that, collectively, all of these endeavors will define a spectrum of fundamental developments and trends with profound and transformative repercussions for the related fields of control and automation engineering.
+It is expected that, collectively, all these endeavors will define a spectrum of fundamental developments and trends with profound and transformative repercussions for the related fields of control and automation engineering.